 While we welcome unique challenges, here are some common options:

 - Fidelio non-AT.
-The blackest material on Earth, minus that little square inch of carbon nanotube stuff that some Poindexter made a few years ago.
+At 99.7% absorbing, it's the blackest material on Earth, minus that little square inch of carbon nanotube stuff that some Poindexter made a few years ago.

 - Curved panels.
 If you order a curved 16:9 or 2.07 constant area screen, we'll want to curve those top/bottom masks for a perfect fit.